Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `self` means that no other arguments are required to be passed into the method.
 - [x] `self` refers to the instance whose method was called.

 **Explanation:** - Try running the example of the Q42 without passing `self` argument inside the `__init__`, you'll understand the reason.
-You'll get the error like this `__init__() takes 0 positional arguments but 1 was given`, this means that something is going inside even if haven't specified, which is instance itself.
+You'll get the error like this `__init__() takes 0 positional arguments but 1 was given`, this means that something is going inside even if it hasn't been specified, which is the instance itself.

 #### Q47.
 What statement about the class methods is true?

 - [ ] A class method is a regular function that belongs to a class, but it must return None.
-- [x] A class method can modify the state of the class, but they can't directly modify the state of an instance that inherits from that class.
+- [x] A class method can modify the state of the class, but it can't directly modify the state of an instance that inherits from that class.
 - [ ] A class method is similar to a regular function, but a class method doesn't take any arguments.
-- [ ] A class method hold all of the data for a particular class.
+- [ ] A class method holds all of the data for a particular class.

 [Reference](https://pynative.com/python-class-method/)
 Class methods are methods that are called on the class itself, not on a specific object instance.
 Therefore, it belongs to a class level, and all class instances share a class method.